Abstract

 Discussion

-In addition, our study demonstrated the feasibility of utilizing the EVtrap method19, 20 to process patient samples in large scale within a reasonable time frame, allowing the discovery of hundreds of EV proteins directly from a small volume (100uL) of plasma samples.
+In addition, our study demonstrated the feasibility of using the novel EVtrap method19,20 for discovery of hundreds of EV proteins directly from a small volume (100uL) of plasma samples.
 This methodological advance can be adopted for biomarker discovery in other cancer types.
 Other workflows traditionally employed for EV isolation from blood samples require laborious techniques including lengthy ultracentrifugation steps which are unsuitable for large scale studies29.

-In this dataset, we identified several EV proteins as significantly associated with metastasis or survival.
+We identified several EV proteins as significantly associated with metastasis or survival.
 For instance, PSMB4 and RUVBL2 levels were increased in cEVs of patients with metastatic PDAC.
-Notably, PSMB4 (proteasome subunit beta type-4), a protein of the ubiquitin-proteasome degradation pathway, has been identified as the first proteasomal subunit with oncogenic properties and associated to poor prognosis in several tumors including melanoma, breast and ovarian cancers30–33.
+Notably, PSMB4 (proteasome subunit beta type-4), a protein of the ubiquitin-proteasome degradation pathway, has been identified as the first proteasomal subunit with oncogenic properties and associated to poor prognosis in several tumors including melanoma, breast and ovarian cancers30-33.
+As expected, the EV proteomic profiles of PDAC patients exhibited significant heterogeneity.
+While the above-mentioned markers exhibited strong association with disease states at population levels, their abundances in individual patients varied significantly.
+Those observations highlight the need to develop multi-protein panels for pancreatic cancer diagnosis and prognosis.

 In our validation studies, all seven putative markers identified from the model were significantly enriched in the plasma of PDAC patients.
 Based on the top seven markers, we derived a 7-EV protein panel that yielded an 89% prediction accuracy for diagnosing pancreatic cancer.
 A recent modeling study showed that a new diagnostic assay for PDAC would have to perform with a minimum sensitivity of 88% and a specificity of 85% to reduce healthcare expenditure and prolong survival6.
 Serum CA19-9, the best-established blood test for PDAC, has a pooled sensitivity of 75.4% and a specificity of 77.6%36.
 It commonly rises late in the disease and may be elevated in nonmalignant conditions such as biliary obstruction and pancreatitis, making it unsuitable as a diagnostic biomarker for PDAC37.
 As such, our 7-EV protein signature with 89% prediction accuracy serves as a proof-of-concept and has the potential to facilitate the further development of biomarker tests for pancreatic cancer.
 We anticipate that for clinical use application, an even higher diagnostic performance is needed.
 Future studies are warranted to investigate if combining our validated cEV proteins with other biomarkers such as cell free DNA, serum proteins or metabolites, as a multi-analyte biomarker assay, would yield higher accuracy in diagnosing pancreatic cancer.

 While our work involved a large cohort with 160 patients, the single-center nature is an inherent limitation of our study.
 Also, it would be ideal to perform validation with a larger cohort of controls to achieve greater statistical power.
-To balance this limitation, we increased the rigor of our validation by selecting controls with underlying benign diseases of pancreas as opposed to healthy volunteers.
+To balance this limitation, we increased the rigor of our validation by selecting controls with underlying benign diseases of pancreas as opposed to healthy volunteers, and an alternate quantitative technology for measuring protein abundance (Parallel Reaction Monitoring Mass Spectrometry) instead of MS-LC.
+While this approach increased the generalizability, it marginally reduced model prediction.
 Thus, the performance of our 7-EV protein PDAC panel should be cross validated in larger and multicenter populations.
+In addition, in this work we only used EVtrap as EV isolation method and mass spectrometry for protein quantification, and it is possible that there was some degree of heterogeneity in the extracellular vesicles analyzed.
+The clinical impact of biomarkers identified in our study will need to be cross validated using other methods.

 With no major treatment breakthrough for pancreatic cancer in the last decade, every effort should be made to diagnose this deadly cancer at earlier stages and to discover new proteins involved in tumorigenesis.
 Our study provides a valuable open resource to the scientific community with a comprehensive catalog of novel proteins packaged inside circulating EVs that may assist in the development of novel biomarkers and improve the outcomes of patients with pancreatic cancer.